olive009/stagexl-converter-pubrun/README.md

-While working with the DisplayList in StageXL is rather similar to what you know from Actionscript, everything else is so different that after half a class, you will either give up, or start from scratch.
+While working with the DisplayList in StageXL is rather similar to what you know from Actionscript, everything else is so different that after converting half a class, you will either give up, or start from scratch.

-### Or.
+### Or:

 You try this little tool, taking 90% of the pain out of the process.